CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 # Getting Started
 ## Prerequisites

-- Stata 15+ (for main analysis)
+- Stata 15+ with required dependencies
-- R 4.0+ with packages: , ggplot2, dplyr
+- R 4.0+ with required packages

 The repo includes the following folders: